 #1: Make Sure You Have the Right Equipment

-While we're sure you're more than happy with your smartphone (hey, it takes good pictures and has your favourite Snapchat filter), remember it's not just camera phones you can use to take a shot of yourself.
+While we're sure you're more than happy with your smartphone (hey, it takes good pictures and has your favourite Snapchat filter), remember it's not just phones you can use to take a shot of yourself.
 You might even want to invest in an actual camera (yes, they do still exist).
 We spoke to fashion editor and blogger Alex Stedman of The Frugality, who told us that the Olympus PEN E-PL7 is the best.
 "It shoots square, with great clear images and you can work the pics straight to your phone (even whilst on the tube!)," she shares.
-However, if you're keen to stick to just one item to save space in your bag, then the Guardian recommends a few different types of smartphones that put the camera first.
+However, if you're keen to stick to just one item to save space in your bag, The Guardian recommends a few different smartphones that put the camera first.

 Another bonus about this camera is that it has a flip-down screen, which, Stedman points out, makes it easier to see the image as you're taking it.
 She also says that you shouldn't be afraid to use props: "Sometimes the seat you're sitting in can be just as interesting as our outfit," she advises.

 #2: Find Your Best Side

 No, we're not making it up—you really do have a "good side" to your face.
 Just look at Tom Ford, who always poses in the same position to ensure he gets the most out of a shot.
 (Don't believe us?
 Google it.)
-There are ways to find yours, however.
-One street style photographer revealed exactly how to do that: "It really comes down to knowing the angles of your own face and positioning the camera to accentuate those features," they shared.
+There are ways to find yours: One street style photographer revealed exactly how to do that: "It really comes down to knowing the angles of your own face and positioning the camera to accentuate those features," they shared.